stevedepp/fp-cloud-formation-clt/README.md

 - [ ] logs
 - [ ] flask to see the output in a webpage with json pretty
 - [ ] rename CLI functions
+- [ ] use CF designer for presentation
-- [ ] add functionality to append names after cf complete
+- [ ] add functionality to append names after cf complete https://stackoverflow.com/questions/47631914/how-to-pass-several-list-of-arguments-to-click-option
 - [x] rename CloudFormation from blank-python
 - [x] rename LambdaRoles to specific from generic names
 - [x] pip's  --use-feature=2020-resolver **